Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL: Framework

-Here $p(r \mid s(i))$ is our annotator behavior model, which models the probability that the annotator would have responded with $r$ if $s$ were a correct implementation of $u$ and therefore $s(i)$ were the correct output.
-Most simply, if we assume that the annotator always responds correctly, we can calculate the posterior by zeroing out all candidates $s$ in the prior that are inconsistent with $r$ (e.g., $s(i) \neq r$) and then renormalizing.
-In this case, any correct candidates are guaranteed to be upweighted.\footnote{Except in the case of a useless question with only one possible response, so that no candidates can be zeroed out.}
+where $p(s \mid u)$ was the prior from the seed parser.
+Here $p(r \mid a, s(i))$ models annotator behavior: the probability that annotator $a$ would have responded with $r$ if $s$ were a correct implementation of $u$ and therefore $s(i)$ were the correct output.
+To the extent that annotators are accurate, this Bayesian update increases the probability of the correct program.

-\cref{fig:fig1} illustrates this pipeline.
 We can ask more $o$-selection questions to obtain further information about the correct candidate and improve the posterior.
-For each utterance $u$, we define
+If desired, different rounds may use different annotators.
+For each $u$, we define

-to be the posterior after $t$ rounds of interaction, with $p_0 \defeq p(s \mid u)$ being the prior and $p_T$ being our final estimate.
-In our present experiments, we treat each annotator independently, conditioning on previous responses from only the same annotator.
-We ask up to 3 consecutive questions of the annotator, stopping the interaction after 1 or 2 questions if some candidate $s$ already has $p_t(s)>0.9$, or if our heuristic (\cref{sec:algo}) fails to find an appropriate question.
+to be the posterior after $t > 0$ questions, with $p_0 \defeq p(s \mid u)$ being the prior.
+Letting $T$ denote our total number of questions about $u$, our final posterior is $p_T$.

-To evaluate our framework, we output the most probable SQL candidate according to $p_{T}$ as our annotation, and compare it to a gold standard.
+\textbf{Evaluation.} We output as our annotation the most probable SQL candidate $\hat{s}_{T}$ according to $p_{T}$, and compare it to a gold standard.
+To show that our framework is useful, $\hat{s}_{T}$ needs to be correct more often than $\hat{s}_{0}$, the most probable SQL candidate according to the seed semantic parser $p(s\mid u)$ .

-\cref{app:retrain} explains how the ``soft annotations'' provided by the full distribution $p_T$ for each utterance $u$ could be used to retrain the semantic parser $p(s \mid u)$ and also the full annotator behavior model $p(r \mid u,s,i)$.
-These improved models would feed back to improve the estimate of $p_T$ (i.e., an EM algorithm), and \ourframework could also use them to better select future questions. \Cref{app:extensions} offers some additional extensions that would better choose who should annotate which utterance at each step.
+\textbf{Relation to Weakly Supervised Learning.} \cref{app:retrain} explains how the ``soft annotations'' provided by the full distribution $p_T$ could be used to retrain the semantic parser $p(s \mid u)$.
+These improved models would in turn improve the estimate of $p_T$ (i.e., an EM algorithm).